dougal/pincountpodcast.com/README.md

 Syncing Audio Files
 -------------------

-Audio files are synced to an S3 bucket, then to the server.
-In this way audio files do not have to be added to the respository, or stored on a local machine after the inital upload.
+Audio files are synced from the upload S3 bucket to the server.

-Audio files should be placed at episodes/x/x.mp3`.
-The script will warn if any files are missing.

-    $ ./bin/sync_audio_files
+    $ ./bin/audio_sync

 This script is run automatically as part of the publish script.